Sell your GitHub repo. Keep 95.5%.

 Share on developer channels

-Buyers get access instantly
+Buyers unlock instantly

 Keep 95.5%